 Historical Past-Year Versions of Federal W-9

-We have a total of four past-year versions of W-9 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of W-9 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form W-9 (Rev. October 2018)